I. Cultural Property Agreement with the U.S.

 On September 19, 2003, the U.S. and Cambodia entered into a bilateral agreement (PDF), or Memorandum of Understanding (MOU), to impose import restrictions on certain Khmer archaeological materials in stone, metal, and ceramic.
 The materials previously protected under the emergency import restriction are subsumed under this agreement, as reflected in the revised Designated List (PDF) published in the Federal Register on September 22, 2003.

 Effective September 19, 2008, the two countries extended the agreement (PDF) for an additional five years, and amended it to apply U.S. import restrictions to archaeological material dating from the Bronze Age to the end of the Khmer Empire.
 The Designated List (PDF) was revised again to reflect this amendment, and published on September 22, 2008.
-The agreement was again amended and extended for an additional five years, effective September 19, 2013.
+The agreement was again amended and extended for an additional five years on September 19, 2013 and September 19, 2018.

 II.
 Summary of the Basis for the Agreement